List of The Big Bang Theory franchise characters: Howard Wolowitz

 Howard Joel Wolowitz, M.Eng. (portrayed by Simon Helberg; main: the Big Bang Theory seasons 1–12; guest: Young Sheldon season 5) is an aerospace engineer at Caltech's Department of Applied Physics who often hangs out at Leonard and Sheldon's apartment.
 Unlike Sheldon, Leonard, and Raj, Howard does not have a doctorate and often gets disparaged as a result, especially by Sheldon.
 He defends this by pointing out that he has a master's degree in engineering from MIT and that the equipment he designs is launched into space, unlike the theoretical work of his friends.
 In the fifth-season finale, Howard goes to the International Space Station on Expedition 31.

 Howard lives in Altadena with his domineering, belittling, and unseen mother, who treats him like a child.
 While he sometimes expresses irritation at this treatment, for the most part, he appears to prefer it.
 Howard and his mother often communicate with each other from different rooms by yelling, a habit which Bernadette also adopts in later episodes.
 Howard fancies himself a ladies' man and attempts pick-up lines whenever a woman is present, although he drops this habit once he starts going out with Bernadette.
 He is a non-observant Jew.
 Over the course of the series, he and Bernadette marry and have two children.

-In the pilot episode, he speaks English, French, Mandarin, Russian, Arabic, and Persian, along with fictional languages like Klingon and Sindarin.
-Howard suffers from asthma, transient idiopathic arrhythmia, allergies to peanuts, almonds, and walnuts, and is prone to canker sores and pink eye.
+In the pilot episode, he speaks English, French, Mandarin, Russian, Arabic, and Persian, along with constructed languages like Klingon and Sindarin.
+Howard has asthma, transient idiopathic arrhythmia, allergies to peanuts, almonds, and walnuts, and is prone to canker sores and pink eye.

 Howard makes a brief non-speaking appearance in the Season 2 finale of Young Sheldon, in which he was portrayed by Ethan Stern as a child; he returns to reprise himself in a narration with Helberg's voiceover for a Season 5 episode.